AdamSobieski/Argumentation/Documents/MIME.md

 > [!NOTE]
 > More: [Patches.md](Patches.md)

-Using multipart MIME, changes to text-based files, e.g., diffs, or to knowledge graphs could be accompanied by justifications, comments, and annotations, and could be subsequently discussed, argued for, or argued against.
+Using multipart MIME, changes to text-based files, e.g., diffs, or to knowledge graphs could be accompanied by justifications, comments, annotations, and/or provenance data, and could be subsequently discussed, argued for, or argued against.

 ## Serialization and Deserialization